HomeBlogsHow To Use Image Cropper

 Will cropping my image make it blurry?

-Cropping itself does not add blur, but it does reduce the resolution.
-If you crop a small section of a large image, it will still look sharp.
-If you crop a large section of a small image, the resulting file will have fewer pixels and may appear pixelated when viewed at full size.
+Cropping itself does not add blur, but it reduces the total pixel count.
+Cropping a small section from a high-resolution image will still look sharp.
+Cropping most of a small image leaves fewer pixels and may look soft at full screen.

 What are the best aspect ratios for social media?